ebootdpr/ebootdpr/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=ebootdpr.ebootdpr)
 # Hi there, I am Rodrigo Toobe
+6 months of experience in web dev
 <a href="#contact-me" target="_blank">goto: CONTACT ME</a>
 ## Who am I?
 I'm 26 years old and have an insatiable desire to <strong>deeply</strong> learn everything, specially physics, which is why I enjoy video game development as a hobby because it pushes my physics knowledge to the limit.
 I always want to archive the best software performance and reliability that I can.
- I've recently begun learning the Rust programming language because Rust ownership resembles what I mistakenly thought variable lifetime was when I learned C in high school.
-And now with WebAssembly its possible to build FrontEnd apps in any languange.
+ I've recently begun learning the Rust programming language, Typescript and Go.
+And Programming Patterns and System designs.

 ## Background and Objectives
 I studied Electromecanics Engineering for two years, Professor Physics for three years, and Electronics Engineering for two years, abandoned them all for different reasons.
 I used to fix PCs.
 Then, last year, I decided to take a course on repairing phones, and tablets but the market didnt go well afterwards so I decided to take a 540 degrees and go study for Full Stack Developer at Henry bootcamp for 5 months.
 Fortunately, I had already learned the fundamentals of programming in C when I was 15 years old in high school, and I learned a little bit more in university at Electronics engineering, where I learned OOP in C++.
 In addition, I worked on some simple video game projects with Godot, Unity, and Unreal Engine.
 So most of the bootcamp was really easy for me, but still struggled with a lot of new concepts and technologies.

 Now I'm looking for a job that would challenge me to improve my programming and problem-solving abilities.

-My currently short timed objective is that I want to become the equivalent of a Software Engineer without actually doing the career by doing the free open courses available in Yale and MIT webpages.
+My currently short timed objective is that I want to become the equivalent of a Software Engineer without actually doing the career by doing the free online open courses available in Yale and MIT.